 JapaneseThe original, original voice for Mewtwo was from actor Masachika Ichimura, who voiced him in both Mewtwo Strikes Back and Mewtwo Returns.
 The Japanese version of Mewtwo Strikes Back has a cool echo effect on Mewtwo's psychic "voice" that is not present in dubs.

 Ichimura, fittingly enough, has also acted the role of Erik in the 1986 Japanese production of the musical The Phantom of the Opera.
 I wonder if this had any impact on design of Mewtwo's castle and the events of Mewtwo Strikes Back.
-Ichimura's dubbing work includes the voice of Jack Skellington for the Japanese version of Nightmare Before Christmas and his appearances in the Kingdom Hearts series. ...I am detecting a bit of a trend to these roles.
+Ichimura's dubbing work includes the voice of Jack Skellington for the Japanese version of Nightmare Before Christmas and his appearances in the Kingdom Hearts series.
+He also voiced Red XIII from Final Fantasy VII, another fantasy creature with a number in his name ...I am detecting a bit of a trend to all of these roles.

 The voice actor for young Mewtwo in the Birth of Mewtwo CD Drama is Fujiko Takimoto.
 Another youngster she's provided the voice for is that of Young Link from the The Legend of Zelda games.